aagiser/math-diaries/README.md

 **Math Diaries** is my personal repository for tracking my self-study journey through pure mathematics.
 This is where I document daily exercises, proofs, and notes - mistakes and all.
 It's my digital notebook, a record of progress, and a space for consistent practice.

 ---

+## Format

+Eaxh exercise file is written in LaTex.

+## Language Note

+Most of my notes, exercise statements, and solutions are written in Persian (Farsi).